spenclark/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.
 1. express makes it easy to use middleware when responding to HTTP requests
-2. it adminsters routing
+2. it adminsters routing to perform specific actions depending on the HTTP method
 - [ ] Describe Middleware?
-We use middleware to moderatate
+We use middleware to moderatate interactions between our client and server.
 - [ ] Describe a Resource?
+    Material used to build an API (ex: a database)

 - [ ] What can the API return to help clients know if a request was successful?